henriqueleng/shite/README.md

 It will ask by a title, create the file, put the actual date on it and open your editor (set by the $EDITOR enviroment variable).

-You should use this command to blogpost, because it will generate the correct format and put all the infos shite needs.
+PLEASE.
+You should use this command at least to create the files. because it will generate the header that shite understand.
+After you ran it once, you can open it normally with your editor.

 Then build it, it will create a index in the $BLOGDIR with a list of all your posts.